ajayraju999/Real-world-Data-Extraction-in-Digital-Gauges-using-Computer-vision-and-Tensorflow/README.md

 ## Project Scope:
 The aim of the project is  to capture data from digital gauges without any  human intervention.
-We focused mainly on digital gauges related to retail,automotive,Electrical,Thermal power,oil & gas-retail,boilers etc. The idea is to build a computer vision model that would capture the data and store its readings in particular files for future tracking.
+We focused mainly on digital gauges.
+The idea is to build a computer vision model that would capture the data and store its readings in particular files for future tracking.